yonglin-wang/disentagled-style-rep/README.md

 # Disentangled Style Representation

 This repository is for the final project for COSI 137B, Information Extraction.
-In our project, we empirically examine the effectiveness of a previously proposed style transfer system ([John et al., 2018](https://arxiv.org/abs/1808.04339)) on the task of formality transfer.
+In our project, we empirically examine the effectiveness of a previously proposed style transfer system ([John et al., 2018](https://arxiv.org/abs/1808.04339)) on the task of formality encoding.

+Note that this project only focuses on *formality encoding*.
+Therefore, the final paper does not discuss metrics for style transfer such as BLEU.
+Instead, the transfer performance is discussed in [the presentation of Yonglin's capstone project](https://github.com/yonglin-wang/formality-styler/blob/fe18cc13f261654cb711065c6089cb087feb8163/doc/project_presentation.pdf) (page 9).

 Group members: Yonglin Wang, Xiaoyu Lu

 ## Relevant Documents

+Listed in reverse chronological order...

+[Final Written Report](./docs/final-project-report.pdf): Final written report containing the full description of methods and results.

+[Project Proposal](./docs/project-proposal.pdf): Proposed experiment details; our plans have adjusted slightly since.

 [Annotated Bibliography](./docs/annotated-bib.pdf): Preliminary research before landing on our current choice of system.

-[Project Proposal](./docs/project-proposal.pdf): Proposed experiment details; our plans have adjusted slightly since.

-[Final Written Report](./docs/final-project-report.pdf): Final written report containing the full description of methods and results.

 # Running Our Project